GwendolyneFreddy/butchery/README.md

 ## <a name="intro" id="intro"></a>Overview

-The main objectif of this little mod was to add a challenging and fun fight in Firkraag's hideout.
+The main objective of this little mod was to add a challenging and fun fight in Firkraag's hideout.

-I like Baldur's Gate a lot, and I wrote this mod (first version in 2010) to become a minimum familiar with some modding stuffs.
+I like Baldur's Gate a lot, and I wrote this mod (first version in 2010) to become a little familiar with some modding stuff.
 Thanks to Freddy_Gwendo, the BuTcHeRy is now compatible with the Enhanced Editions, EET and BGT.
 I also added a few improvements.

 Secondary objectives are: